Show All Answers

 Yes.
 Bracelets for Fall Festival can be purchased on the day of the event, during normal hours of operation, at Village Park and the Wellington Community Center.
 Bracelets will also be available for purchase at the event.
 Sales at the event end at 9 p.m.
 Bracelet prices are $10 per child, $5 per adult on the day of the event.
 Children 2 and under are free.
 Bracelets for adults are only needed for the haunted hallways, laser tag, or hay rides.

 Yes, however available parking is limited.
-We strongly encourage guests to take advantage of the free shuttle, located at the Palm Tran Bus Stop by Nordstrom at the Mall at Wellington Green.
+We strongly encourage guests to take advantage of the free shuttle, located at the Palm Tran Bus Stop near Macy's at the Mall at Wellington Green.
 Those still wishing to park at the event should try to arrive early and carpool if possible.

 The Haunted Hallways are intended to be frightening and may utilize: